 Fire prevention plans don’t stop there.
-Once all the fire hazards are documented, OSHA fire protection procedures need to be developed for the proper handling and storage of hazardous materials, making sure that the proper precautions are in place when using them near fire hazards.
+Once all the fire hazards are documented, OSHA fire protection requirements (at a minimum) need to be developed to include proper handling and storage of hazardous materials, making sure that the proper precautions are in place when using them near fire hazards.
 It’s also important to make sure they aren’t stored near fire hazards, either.
 In addition, controls need to be developed for potential ignition sources, to ensure that they don’t start uncontrolled fires.

 Plans also need to include suppression methods for each fire hazard.
 Not all fires are the same, and so we can’t douse every fire with water and call it good enough.
-What would happen if we turned a hose onto a fire in an electrical panel?
+Further, maybe the use of water makes the situation more dangerous, such as using a water hose to fight a fire in an electrical panel.
 Let’s agree that we don’t want one of our employees to find out firsthand.